Finding a low-income apartment with no waiting list may seem like an elusive dream, but it’s more attainable than you might think.

 How Much Is Rent At A Low-Income Tax Credit Apartment

-The price you pay at a LITCA depends on your income.
+The price you pay at a LITCA depends on your gross income.

-For instance, low-income families will likely pay 60%, 40%, or 30% of the cost of the rent.
+For instance, low income households will likely pay 60%, 40%, or 30% of the cost of the rent.
 These percentages are determined by where your income falls on the AMI or Area Median Income level.